jrenaud90/TidalPy/Documentation/future_structure.md

 # The Future TidalPy Structure

+_Updated: 2026-09-23_

-TidalPy's internals are being rewritten in C++.
-The new implementation lives in modules that carry a `_x` suffix (`structures_x`, `Tides_x`, `RadialSolver_x`, `rheology_x`, and so on) and ships side by side with the classic modules today.
+TidalPy's internals were rewritten in C++ for v0.8.0.
+The new implementation lives in modules that carry a `_x` suffix (`structures_x`, `Tides_x`, `RadialSolver_x`, `rheology_x`, and so on) and lives side by side with the classic modules today.
 In a future major release the `_x` modules become the only TidalPy: the classic modules are removed and the new ones drop their suffix.
-Nothing about the classic API changes until then, but all new development happens in the `_x` modules, and the classic modules receive bug fixes only.
+Nothing about the classic API changes until then, but all new development to TidalPy will happen to `_x` modules, and the classic modules will only receive bug fixes.
 New projects should start with the `_x` modules, and existing ones should plan to switch.

-The 0.8.X series is the last to include the classic modules.
-It will continue to receive bug fixes, but no new features, until the end of 2026, and support for 0.8.X after 2026 is not guaranteed.
-Plan to finish porting before then.
+Support for the old modules will end no later than 2026-12-31.

 This page explains what is different, maps the classic modules to their replacements, and shows how to port common workflows.
 The <a href="code_map.html">interactive code map</a> draws the new backend's main classes and functions, the calls between them, and the purpose, inputs, and outputs of each call.